 - Bacterial vaginosis (BV): this is a common cause and makes a discharge, often with a noticeable fishy smell that may be worse after sex or after a period.
 BV is NOT a sexually transmitted infection (STI).
 It is caused by an overgrowth of normal germs (bacteria) in the vagina.
 Symptoms are often mild and BV may clear without treatment.
 Other cases can be treated with antibiotics.
 Some women get repeated or persistent episodes of BV.
 See the separate leaflet called Bacterial Vaginosis for more details.

 - Thrush (candida): this is caused by a yeast infection.
 It is the second most common cause of a vaginal discharge, after BV.
 The discharge from thrush is usually creamy white and quite thick but is sometimes watery.
 Some women describe it as looking like cottage cheese.
 Thrush can cause itch, redness, discomfort or pain around the outside of the vagina.
 The discharge from thrush does not usually smell.
 Some women can have some pain or discomfort whilst having sex or whilst passing urine if they have thrush.
 See the separate leaflet called Vaginal Thrush (Yeast Infection) for more details.

 Symptoms of STIs can vary.
 The following are possible symptoms to look out for:

 - A sore, ulcer, rash, or lump that appears around the vagina, vulva or anus.

 - Pain when you have sex or pain when you pass urine.

 The most common infections causing vaginal discharge are chlamydia, gonorrhoea and trichomonas.
-See the separate leaflet called Sexually Transmitted Infections for more details.
+See the separate leaflet called Sexually Transmitted Infections (STI, STD) for more details.